SCKSHRWLB/training-and-workshop-2021/software-testing/2-days-test-techniques/2-days-test-techniques-in-practices.md

     * Functional tests: the end-to-end testing through the APIs (Appication Programming Interface)
     * Non-Functional tests: the performance testing
 * How to create the automated end-to-end testing through the user interface (UI) to driven development with
-  * Demonstrate: Robotframework + Selenium Library
+  * Exercise: Robotframework + Selenium Library
 * How to create the automated end-to-end testing through the APIs (Appication Programming Interface) to driven development
-  * Demonstrate: Robotframework + Request Library
+  * Exercise: Robotframework + Request Library
-  * Demonstrate: Postman and Newman
+  * Exercise: Postman and Newman
 * How to create the automated performance testing
-  * Demonstrate: Apache JMeter
+  * Exercise: Apache JMeter
 * How to adopt The User Story Readiness Workshops in the software development life cycle:
    * Waterfall model
    * Agile Software Development with Scrum Framework